JamesOBenson/Hive_StressTest/README.md

 # Hive_StressTest
 This is designed to stress test a Hadoop Hive system by flooding it with query's and look at the response time.
-This has been verified to work on HortonWorks Sandbox HDP 2.5
+This has been verified to work on HortonWorks Sandbox HDP 2.5 and an HDP 2.5 cluster, with LDAP as the authentication method.

 **Note**: Stressing both users and groups creates N number of users.
 The stress users test, looks at how the system will respond when they are given permission individually as users.
 The stress groups test looks at how the system will respond when the users are given permission as a whole in a group.
 All queries are conducted approximately at the same time.
+The queries are executed in subshells so verify that your system ulimit is high, resources are adequate, etc.

 ## This script has the following flow:
-- Create a group: Group1
+- Create a group: Group1 (locally)
-- Create N number of users & join them to Group1
+- Create N number of users & join them to Group1 (locally)
 - Grant users or groups access to Beeline
 - Conduct a simple Query
 - Conduct a Cleanup